pinakviramgama/GitDemo/README.md

 # GitDemo
-This is a basic git demo
+This is a basic git demo.